dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

       decimalLimit: 3, // defaults to 2
     },
     number_mask: {
-      decimalLimit: 6, // defaults to infinite
+      decimalLimit: 6, // defaults to no decimals
     },
     number_format: {
-      omit_rounding: true, // defaults to false
+      omit_rounding: false, // defaults to true
     },
   }}
 >